-Any member of the Claremont Colleges and members of the public may also view the Clery Daily Crime Log on the monitor at Campus Safety during normal business hours at 150 East Eighth Street, Claremont, CA 91711.
+Any member of the Claremont Colleges and members of the public may also view the Clery Daily Crime Log in the lobby of Campus Safety during normal business hours at 101 S. Mills Ave, Claremont, CA 91711.
 This log identifies the type, location, date, time and disposition of each criminal incident reported to Campus Safety.
 Any portion of the log that is older than 60 days will be made available within two business days from the date requested for public inspection.